Configure your system

 The bulk of the work in extracting features from imagery is preparing the data, creating training samples, and training the model.
 Now that these steps have been completed, you'll use a trained model to detect palm trees throughout your imagery.
 Object detection is a process that typically requires multiple tests to achieve the best results.
-There are several parameters that you can alter in order to allow your model to perform best.
+There are several parameters that you can alter to allow your model to perform best.
 To test these parameters quickly, you'll try detecting trees in a small section of the image.
 Once you're satisfied with the results, you'll extend the detection tools to the full image.

-- For Output Detected Objects, type CoconutTrees.
+- For Output Detected Objects, type DetectedPalms.

 The threshold argument is the confidence threshold—how much confidence is acceptable to label an object a palm tree?
 This number can be tweaked to achieve desired accuracy.